Moscow Metro: Moscow Central Circle urban railway (Line 14)

 A new circle metro line in Moscow was relatively quickly made in the 2010s.
 The Moscow Central Circle line (Line 14) was opened for use in September 2016 by re-purposing and upgrading the Maloe ZheleznoDorozhnoe Kol'tso.
 A proposal to convert that freight line into a metropolitan railway with frequent passenger service was announced in 2012.
+The original tracks had been built in pre-revolutionary Moscow decades before the creation of Moscow Metro; the tracks remained in place in one piece as a non-electrified line until the 21st century.
+Yet the circle route was never abandoned or cut.
 New track (along the existing one) was laid and all-new stations were built between 2014 and 2016.

-These tracks had been built in pre-revolutionary Moscow decades before the creation of Moscow Metro; they remained in place as a non-electrified line (for freight only) until the 21st century, and were never abandoned or cut.
+MCC's stations got such amenities as vending machines and free water closets.

+Line 14 is operated by Russian Railways and uses full-sized trains (an idea, somewhat similar to S-Train).
+The extra resemblance to an S-Train line is, the 1908 line now connects modern northern residential districts to western and southern downtown area, with a station adjacent to Moscow International Business Center.

-There is a noticeable relief of congestion, decrease in usage of formerly overcrowded Koltsevaya line since the introduction of MCC: such a conversion of old yet still intact circle route to a line of Moscow Metro has helped the city to ease the commute-related tensions.
+There is a noticeable relief of congestion, decrease in usage of formerly overcrowded Koltsevaya line since the introduction of MCC.
 To make line 14 attractive to frequent Koltsevaya line interchanges users, upgrades over regular comfort of Moscow Metro were made.
-MCC's all-new stations got such amenities as vending machines and water closets.
-Use of small laptops/portable video playing devices and food consumption from "tupperware"-like tubs was also improved for Line 14: its trains have small foldable tables in the back of every seat, while the seats are facing one direction like in planes or intercity buses (unlike side-against-side sofas in "regular" Metro trains).
+Use of small laptops/portable video playing devices and food consumption from tupperwares and tubs was also improved for Line 14: the trains have small folding tables in the back of nearly every seat, while the seats are facing one direction like in planes or intercity buses - unlike side-against-side sofas typical for Metro.

-Line 14 is operated by Russian Railways and uses full-sized trains (an idea, somewhat similar to S-Train).
-The extra resemblance to an S-Train line is, the 1908 line now connects modern northern residential "sleep districts" to southern downtown area and Moscow's modern pack of skyscrapers.